Black-Eyed Pea Soup with Sausage

 Picture of black eyed pea soup in a blue bowl

 My dad and my youngest love black-eyed peas.
 The youngest asks for them on a regular basis.
 So I figured he would love this hearty soup.
-You’re just about hitting all of requirements on the food pyramid with this dish.

 And if you love cornbread on the side, try this moist Jiffy Cornbread recipe.